-- amounts outstanding per country and per region (depending on a risk assessment of the countries in which Oikocredit operates); - amounts outstanding per Partner (usually € 3 million, and a maximum of € 10 million, if a Partner meets the conditions Oikocredit has set for these so-called 'premium loans').
-Amounts outstanding per Partner over € 10 million need approval from the Supervisory Board; - amounts outstanding to a group of companies.
+- amounts outstanding per country and per region (depending on a risk assessment of the countries in which Oikocredit operates); - amounts outstanding per Partner over € 10 million need approval from the Supervisory Board; - amounts outstanding to a group of companies.
 The observance of these limits is monitored on a periodic basis.